Top of the page

-The causes of labyrinthitis and vestibular neuritis are not clear.
-They can happen after a viral infection or, more rarely, after an infection caused by bacteria.
+The causes of labyrinthitis are not clear.
+It can happen after a viral infection or, more rarely, after an infection caused by bacteria.
 The trigger may be an upper respiratory infection, such as influenza (flu) or a cold.
-Less often, they may start after a middle ear infection.
+Less often, it may start after a middle ear infection.

 The infection inflames the vestibular nerve.
 This causes the nerve to send incorrect signals to the brain that the body is moving.
 But your other senses (such as vision) don't detect the same movement.
 The confusion in signals can make you feel that the room is spinning or that you have lost your balance (vertigo).

-The main symptom of both labyrinthitis and vestibular neuritis is vertigo.
+The main symptom of labyrinthitis is vertigo.
 Vertigo is not the same as feeling dizzy.
 Dizziness means that you feel unsteady or light-headed.
 But vertigo makes you feel like you're spinning or whirling.
 It may make it hard for you to walk.
-Symptoms of vertigo and dizziness may be caused by many problems other than labyrinthitis and vestibular neuritis.
+Symptoms of vertigo and dizziness may be caused by many problems other than labyrinthitis.

 Labyrinthitis may also cause hearing loss and a ringing sound in your ears (tinnitus).
 Most often, these symptoms don't last for more than a few weeks.

-Your doctor can tell if you have labyrinthitis or vestibular neuritis by doing a physical examination and asking about your symptoms and past health.
+Your doctor can tell if you have labyrinthitis by doing a physical examination and asking about your symptoms and past health.
 Your doctor will look for signs of viral infections that can trigger labyrinthitis.

 Your doctor may prescribe steroid medicines, which may help you get better sooner.
 He or she may also give you other medicines, such as antiemetics, antihistamines, and sedatives, to help control the nausea and vomiting caused by vertigo.